djangopbx/djangopbx-docs/docs/admin/accounts/bridges.rst

 =========

-Bridges are used to send calls directly to other hosts like  a carrier or foreignr PBX.
+Bridges are used to send calls directly to other hosts, such as a carrier or foreign PBX.
 Bridges are added to destination select list.

 .. image:: ../../_static/images/admin/accounts/bridge_list.jpg
         :scale: 100%